Why Tech Sales AE's Never Feel Ahead (And How to Fix Your Operating System)

 But over time, when that drive meets a constant barrage of notifications, shifting priorities, and never-ending targets, it becomes a mental car crash.

-• You feel guilty the second you stop "doing."
+You feel guilty the second you stop "doing."

-• You confuse "busy-ness" with actual progress.
+You confuse busyness with progress.

 Read more: Why Mid-Career Salespeople Tie Their Self-Worth to Their Number (and What It's Costing Them)